ajitesh70/practice/READE.md

 ## Introduction

 This document provides a Standard Operating Procedure (SOP) for frequently used Linux commands.
-It helps users perform basic system tasks such as monitoring system health, managing files, checking network connectivity, and controlling running processes.
+It helps users perform basic system tasks such as monitoring system health, managing files, validating network connectivity, and controlling running processes.

-The SOP focuses on clarity, correctness, and practical usage.

 ---